shopware/shopware/src/Docs/_outdated/50-data-inheritance.md

 # Data inheritance

 ## InheritanceAware
-The Shopware\Core ORM allows to define a data inheritance inside a single entity.
+The Shopware\Core DataAbstractionLayer allows to define a data inheritance inside a single entity.
 It requires the following configurations:
-* `Shopware\Core\Framework\ORM\EntityDefinition::getParentPropertyName` returns the property name of the parent association
+* `Shopware\Core\Framework\DataAbstractionLayer\EntityDefinition::getParentPropertyName` returns the property name of the parent association
 ```
 public static function getParentPropertyName(): string
 {